VRConservation/neca/_sources/intro.md

 The book contains the following chapters:

+**1. JPA Finance**.
+A feasible analysis on sustainably funding the Northeast California Feedstock Aggregation JPA.

+**2. JPA**.
+Summary of the CLERE Inc. JPA Report.

-**1. Primer**.
+**3. Primer**.
 Introduces conservation finance and provides examples and cases.

-**2. Fire**.
+**4. Fire**.
 How conservation finance applies to fire and forest health.

-**3. Water**.
+**5. Water**.
 Examples and cases from water and stormwater management.

-**4. NE CA Roadmap**.
+**6. NE CA Roadmap**.
 An updated version of the NE California Finance Roadmap and how NE CA can move towards leveraging public funds with private.

-**5. Barriers**.
+**7. Barriers**.
 The barriers to conservation finance, in particular, getting beyond their novelty.

+**8. Resources**.
+A curated list of resources for conservation finance.

 ## Acknowledgements